begoon/begoon.github.com/_engine/_posts/english/2009-09-12-pointer-cast-bug-in-codegear-borland-compiler.markdown

     Fatal F1004 bcc32_5.93_cast_bug.cpp 4: Internal compiler error at 0x44b34e with base 0x400000
     Fatal F1004 bcc32_5.93_cast_bug.cpp 4: Internal compiler error

 Nice one.
 I love internal compiler errors.
-Do you have some similar stuff in your stash?
+Do you have some similar stuff in your collection?